Showing posts with label event venues. Show all posts

 *Buying local helps keep diverse and unique businesses open, which are generally run by passionate local business owners who provide outstanding service and create quality products and offerings.

-*Local businesses that are successful at what they do have the power to create more jobs and opportunities for the local community.
+*Local businesses that are successful at have the power to create more jobs & opportunities for the local community.

 *Local businesses are generally great employers.

-*Local businesses are more likely to support other local businesses like themselves, helping strengthen our community, making it a happier and more personal place to live.
+*Local businesses are more likely to support other local businesses like themselves, helping strengthen our community.

 *You're supporting a neighbor's dreams.